 An InCommon Identity Assurance Profile specifies a set of criteria that, if met or exceeded by an IdP operator, allow an SP to determine whether identity assertions conforming to those criteria can be used to help manage access to its service(s).
 Sufficient assurance of an identity may involve many factors including registration of a Subject in an identity management system, the type of digital credential provided to the Subject, the management of identity information about the Subject, and the security of the processes used to provide an identity assertion.
-Identity Assurance Profiles reflect industry and/or government consensus regarding requirements and best practices in each relevant area.
+Identity Assurance Profiles reflect industry and/or government consensus regarding requirements and best practices in each relevant area and may change or evolve over time.